Graph Neural Networks over the Air for Decentralized Tasks in Wireless Networks: Graph Neural Networks over the Air

-\textbf{Decentralized implementation.} AirGNN and AirGF are ready for decentralized implementation, i.e., each node can compute its own output with local neighborhood information.
-Specifically, the one-shifted signal $[\bbx^{(1)}]_i$ at node $i$ can be computed with signal values $\{[\bbx]_j\}_{j:(i,j)\in\ccalE}$ at neighboring nodes transmitted through wireless communication links in an uncoded fashion [cf. \eqref{eq:channel}].
-Likewise, $K$ shifted signals $\{[\bbx^{(k)}]_i\}_{k=0}^K$ at node $i$ can be computed with recursive communications between neighboring nodes.
-Since the aggregation of the shifted signals $\{[\bbx^{(k)}]_i\}_{k=0}^K$ with the filter coefficients $\{\alpha_k\}_{k=0}^K$ does not involve inter-node operations, node $i$ can compute the filter output $[\bbH_{\rm air}(\bbS)\bbx]_i$ locally with neighborhood information and the AirGF allows for a decentralized implementation.
+\textbf{Decentralized implementation.} AirGNNs and AirGFs are ready for decentralized implementation, i.e., each node can compute its own output with local neighborhood information.
+Specifically, the one-shifted signal $[\bbx^{(1)}]_i$ at node $i$ can be computed by receiving signal values $\{[\bbx]_j\}_{j\in \ccalN_i}$ of neighboring nodes transmitted through wireless communication links in an uncoded fashion [cf. \eqref{eq:communicationChannel1}] and summing them up with AirComp.
+Likewise, $K$ shifted signals $\{[\bbx^{(k)}]_i\}_{k=0}^K$ at node $i$ can be computed with recursive communications.
+Since the aggregation of the shifted signals $\{[\bbx^{(k)}]_i\}_{k=0}^K$ with the filter parameters $\{\alpha_k\}_{k=0}^K$ does not involve inter-node operations, node $i$ can compute the filter output $[\bbH_{\rm air}(\bbS)\bbx]_i$ locally and the AirGF allows for a decentralized implementation.
 AirGNN consists of AirGFs and nonlinearities, where the former is decentralized and the latter is pointwise and local; hence, inheriting the decentralized implementation.
-This implies that a node does not need signal values of all the nodes and the full knowledge of the graph to compute the AirGNN/AirGF output, but only the ability to communicate local signals in a synchronized manner with their neighbors, in order to allow over-the-air aggregation, similarly to \cite{amiri2020federated, amiri2021blind}.
+This implies that a node does not need signal values of all the nodes and the full knowledge of the graph to compute AirGNN / AirGF outputs, but only the ability to communicate local signals in a synchronized manner with its neighbors, in order to allow over-the-air aggregation \cite{amiri2020federated, amiri2021blind}.

-With the consideration of wireless communication channels, the AirGNN output is a random variable w.r.t. channel state information (CSI) and Gaussian noise [cf. \eqref{eq:channel}].
-It is unclear how to train the AirGNN, whether the training procedure converges to a stationary solution, and what solution it searches for.
-We address these aspects in the following sections.